Md-Mudassir/3d-model-auth/README.md

 # 3D-Model-Auth

-A robust tool for embedding and verifying digital signatures in `.obj` 3D model files and video content using advanced steganography and metadata embedding.
-Protect your 3D assets from piracy and unauthorized modifications using RSA cryptography and create a universal protocol for video content authentication.
+A robust tool for embedding and verifying digital signatures in `.obj` 3D model files and video content using advanced steganography and secure metadata embedding.
+Protect your 3D assets from piracy and unauthorized modifications using RSA cryptography and create a tamper-resistant universal protocol for video content authentication.

 ## Features